 We believe that with such an exciting mobile product portfolio, advertising formats have just scratched the surface of the mobile monetization opportunity.

+We've already showed you how Google makes money from search ads.
 In the below graphic, we outline Google’s top 20 mobile products, including a report card that grades each product based on quality, adoption, originality, value to advertisers and other criteria.
 Scroll through to learn what each of these products does – and how they add to Google’s bottom line!
 (Click on the image to enlarge to full size.)